Parchment-baked salmon with spinach and egg

 - salt and ground black pepper

-- 2 tbsp 2 tbsp fresh chives, finely chopped
+- 2 tbsp 2 tbsp finely chopped, fresh chives

-In this recipe we have used fresh salmon fillet but you can also use smoked salmon or other fresh fish such as cod or plaice.
+We used fresh salmon fillet for this recipe, but you can also use smoked salmon or other fresh fish such as cod or tilapia.

-Add a dollop of sour cream on top for a creamy touch!
+Add a dollop of sour cream on top if you wish!